tinymce/tinymce-docs/plugins/pageembed.md

 If the `tiny_pageembed_classes` setting is left undefined, the default classes will be used.
 As a result, a responsive size option can be selected.

-> The following CSS script must be added to the webpage for the default CSS to work correctly.
+> **Important**: The following CSS script must be added to the webpage for the default CSS to work correctly.

 ```css
 {% include css-codeblock/pageembed-plugin-css.md %}
 ```

 For more information on configuring CSS, refer to the [content_css]({{site.baseurl}}/configure/content-appearance/#content_css) section.

-Check out the [Page Embed demo]({{site.baseurl}}/demo/pageembed/) to try out this new feature.